Ericsson/ecaudit/doc/example_query_logger.md

 This short guide will demonstrate how to setup ecAudit as a pure Query Logger in combination with the [Chronicle Logger](chronicle_logger.md) backend.
 In this example all CQL queries will be logged without any filtering, and users will be able to connect without any credentials.
+With a setup like this it is possible to log all CQL queries in a cluster for troubleshooting purposes and similar.

 ## cassandra.yaml